Medically reviewed by Drugs.com. Last updated on May 26, 2022.

 Your doctor may want you to carry a medical identification (ID) card stating that you or your child are using salmeterol.
 The card will say that you may need additional medicine during an emergency, a severe asthma attack or other illness, or unusual stress.

-salmeterol may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
+Salmeterol may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
 Paradoxical bronchospasm may be life-threatening.
-Stop using salmeterol and check with your doctor right away if you or your child are having a cough, difficulty with breathing, shortness of breath, or wheezing after using salmeterol.
+Check with your doctor right away if you or your child are having a cough, difficulty with breathing, shortness of breath, or wheezing after using salmeterol.

-If you or your child develop a skin rash, hives, or any allergic reaction to salmeterol, stop using the medicine and check with your doctor as soon as possible.
+If you or your child develop a skin rash, hives, or any allergic reaction (including anaphylaxis) to salmeterol, check with your doctor right away.

 Check with your doctor right away if you or your child have chest pain, a fast heartbeat, nervousness, shaking of the hands or feet, noisy breathing, a feeling of choking, or tightness or irritation of the throat while using salmeterol.

 Hypokalemia (low potassium in the blood) may occur while you are using salmeterol.
-Check with your doctor right away if you or your child have more than one of the following symptoms: convulsions; decreased urine; dry mouth; increased thirst; irregular heartbeat; loss of appetite; mood changes; muscle pain or cramps; nausea or vomiting; numbness or tingling in the hands, feet, or lips; shortness of breath; or unusual tiredness or weakness.
+Check with your doctor right away if you or your child have more than one of the following symptoms: convulsions (seizures), decreased urine, dry mouth, increased thirst, irregular heartbeat, loss of appetite, mood changes, muscle pain or cramps, nausea or vomiting, numbness or tingling in the hands, feet, or lips, shortness of breath, or unusual tiredness or weakness.